paulrobertpine/gatsby-songbook/songs/so-long-marianne.md

 G D

-And just when I climbed this whole mountainside
+nd just when I climbed this whole mountainside

-\ F#m E Esus4 E E7
+ F#m E Esus4 E E7

-to wash my eyelids in the rain
+o wash my eyelids in the rain

-\[Chorus]
+[Chorus]

-\ A F#m
+ A F#m

-Now so long, Marianne, It's time that we began
+ow so long, Marianne, It's time that we began

-\ E Esus4 E E7 E Esus4 E E7 A Asus4
+ E Esus4 E E7 E Esus4 E E7 A Asus4

 to laugh and cry and cry and laugh about it all again